Plantronics Plantronics headsets

 Bluetooth is hoped to be a very low cost type of networking, and, as it becomes more widespread, the cost of adding Bluetooth to devices should drop down to perhaps no more than an extra $5-10 on the selling price.

-Looking for these types of Bluetooth Headsets, we recommend the following:
+Looking for these types of Bluetooth Headsets

 Looking for this type of Bluetooth Wireless Headsets?
-We recommend the following:

 It is probably better from a health point of view to have a very low powered headset close to your head than it is to have a phone that might be generating 100 or even 300 times as much radio energy close to your head.

 Bluetooth is not a magical solution giving universal connectivity between devices.
 Each device also needs to have the appropriate software as well as the basic Bluetooth communication capability, and so sometimes the promise and theory of what could be possible is not fully matched by the reality.
+As there are different factors that can affect the connectivity between all devices as they have different versions and classes.

 Bluetooth has been slow to become accepted in the market, but now is starting to become increasingly prevalent.
 Prices are falling and increasing numbers of devices are offering Bluetooth connectivity.
 Over one million Bluetooth devices are now being sold every week (although mainly outside the US).